simon-techkid/SpotifyGPX/README.md

 ## Requirements

+You must have the following:

 For using SpotifyGPX:
- - have .NET Framework 4.7.2 installed
+ - .NET Framework 4.7.2 installed
- - have the `Newtonsoft.Json` DLL in the running directory
+ - the `Newtonsoft.Json` DLL in the running directory
- - have a GPX file of a tracked journey with timings
+ - a GPX file of a tracked journey with timings
  - listened to Spotify during the GPX journey
- - have the JSON of Spotify history covering the journey
+ - the JSON of Spotify history covering the journey

 For use with Spotify as data source:
- - You have access to the Spotify account you listened with
+ - access to the Spotify account you listened with
- - You have [downloaded](https://www.spotify.com/account/privacy/) your Spotify listening history JSON
+ - [downloaded](https://www.spotify.com/account/privacy/) your Spotify listening history JSON

 For use with GPX as the tracked GPS format:
- - Your journey is tracked in GPX (if not, [convert other formats to GPX](https://www.gpsvisualizer.com/convert_input))
+ - your journey, tracked in GPX (if not, [convert other formats to GPX](https://www.gpsvisualizer.com/convert_input))
- - The GPX contains frequent `<trkpt>` objects
- - GPX contains `lat`, `lon`, and `<time>` for each `<trkpt>`
+ - the GPX, containing frequent `<trkpt>` objects, as well as `lat`, `lon`, and `<time>`, for each

 ## Usage